 Lankenau Medical Center

 Lankenau Medical Center is a 500-bed community teaching hospital with a strong academic tradition.
-Fellows rotate on both inpatient and outpatient services with the Infectious Diseases physicians of the Delaware Valley ID Associates, including unique rotations in travel clinic consultation and exposure to private practice.
+Fellows rotate on both inpatient and outpatient services with the Infectious Diseases physicians of the Delaware Valley Associates, including unique rotations in travel clinic consultation and exposure to private practice.
 Parking is free for fellows.

 Drexel Partnership Comprehensive Care Pratice